ccloquet/ICU-babyphone/README.md

 _**Decrease the burden on nursing staff** through a modern babyphone solution that transmits **identifiable** ICU monitoring alarms to **multiple** displays, dedicated smartphones, DECTs, or any other computer._

 **Motivation**: during the Covid-19 crisis, temporary intensive care units (ICU) with isolated rooms have been created and equipped with biomedical equipment (monitoring, ECMOs, ...).
-These devices sound alarms, but often the sound cannot be heard outside the room.
+These devices fire alarms, but often the sound cannot be heard outside the room.
 Because of the temporary nature of the rooms, the devices are not linked to a central desk like in established ICU.
 When there is a central desk, no nurse is available to check it.

 Sometimes, babyphones are used to transmit the alarms from the room, but they cannot be carried by several people at a time, they are too far to be heard and their alarms are not specific: it is often difficult to distinguish which device is ringing, and that causes either losses of time and energy for the staff (false positives), or degraded care to the patients (false negatives).